 India’s statistics on digital literacy, as mentioned above, are bleak.
 While there are a lot of mobile phone users as per the statistics, not many may be literate on anything beyond the basic functionalities.
 Inculcating proper digital literacy into the school curriculum, and through social channels to reach the older crowd can help better the digital literacy rate.
 Updating to smartphones is also important to avail advanced services of telemental health.

 Telemedicine applications are software built especially for dispersing virtual medical care.
 It is a multifaceted application that is intended for multiple types of users.
 It has particular interfaces for patients, doctors, healthcare staff, pharmaceuticals, and administrative staff.
 Each interface has its functionalities, all of which when working in tandem provide a seamless user experience.

-The telemedicine app has features like AI-powered automation which enables chatbots and other day-to-day activities.
+The telemedicine app or doctor appointment booking app has features like AI-powered automation which enables chatbots and other day-to-day activities.
 Data analytics and business intelligence provide valuable insights that can help make informed decisions.
 ERP capabilities in the telemedicine app help with management and business activities.
 When built to the specific need of a healthcare facility, a telemedicine app can become a powerful platform for virtual medical care.

 Building a telemedicine app is a significant business step.
 The ideal telemedicine app development company will provide the necessary features for your specific need, 24*7 SLA customer support, and will have experience and proven mettle with a seasoned team of experts.

 EMed HealthTech is a leading name in providing scalable, cost-effective, and customized telemedicine app development services for healthcare facilities of all sizes.
 Our healthcare apps have a proven track record of optimizing operations.
 Talk to us today about your telemedicine app development needs.